 [4.2.2] - Data availability mechanism for qualifying jurisdictions (p.28)

-It is unclear why a “riskier” country should automatically result in a higher return to the tested party, particularly when such risks are generally borne by the principal/IP owning entities or regional hub entitie, and not the local distributor entities.
+It is unclear why a “riskier” country should automatically result in a higher return to the tested party, particularly when such risks are generally borne and managed by the principal/IP owning entities or regional hub entitie, and not the local distributor entities.
+Further, the risks inherent in the sovereign credit rating are often not theoretical and instead actually result in lower margins in these jurisdictions.
 Such adjustments should not be necessary in order to identify an appropriate arm’s length return for in-scope activities, which should be based on the functions, assets, and risk.

 ICC members would like to express their concern in relation to the fact that an adjustment to the return for a jurisdiction based on sovereign credit rating will not reliably ‘’influence” an arm’s length return attributable to baseline marketing and distribution activities.
 Adjusting the return for a particular jurisdiction would skew the aggregate results from those results in the benchmarking analysis.
+Accodingly, ICC recommends eliminating the sovereign risk adjustment.

 [4.2.3] - Application of the simplified and streamlined approach using a qualifying local dataset (p.29)

-ICC members remain of the opinion that comparables data does not support the presences of meaningful geographic differences in profitability.
+ICC members remain of the opinion that comparables data do not support the presences of meaningful geographic differences in profitability.
 Opening the possibility of local data sets creates greater complexity, and it will be more difficult to ensure consistent processes around data.
-ICC members would thus recommend against the use of local comparables, and instead recommend a more consistent, standardised approach.
+ICC members would thus caution against the use of local comparables, and instead recommend a more consistent, standardised approach.

 Should the use of local comparables be absolutely necessary, ICC members would appreciate the establishment of a review and approval process, as well as subjecting data to similar filters.
+Further, the peer review process is undefined and if the local comparables is retained, there should be clearly defined and transparent standards in how comporables are arrived at including a comment period before final publishing.
 Concerns persist since it is hard to imagine that sufficient data would be lacking from large commercial databases and it is to be assumed that other sources will have sufficient objective, transparent data.

 [4.3] - Corroborative mechanism to address low and high functionality (p.30)